-Vetiver (popularly known as Khus) is a perennial herb which has its name derived from the word “Vettiver” – Tamil language.
-This bunch grass can be grown in almost any soil and is a low maintenance plant.
-It grows well in tropical and warm climate.
-The key producers of vetiver are Haiti, India and Java.
-The root of vetiver has been used for aromatherapy, preparation of perfumes, soaps and fragrances (2).
+Vetiver (popularly known as Khus) is a perennial herb that has its name derived from the word “Vetiver” – Tamil language.
+This bunchgrass can be grown in almost any soil and is a low maintenance plant.
+It grows well in a tropical and warm climate.
+The key producers of vetiver are Haiti, India, and Java.
+The root of vetiver has been used for aromatherapy, preparation of perfumes, soaps, and fragrances.

 But in this article, we will be seeing a specific application of vetiver – when used along with drinking water.

 Vetiver – Names in other languages